thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 In this post I'll show how to iterate through all of the dropdown menus in a form that uses [SELECT] (http://www.w3schools.com/tags/tag_select.asp) elements whose option values are dynamically generated.
-I'll use [Selenium](https://selenium-python.readthedocs.org/) and [PhantomJS](http://phantomjs.org/) and show how Selenium can be used to wait for the option values to load.
-I'll wrap up the post by showing how we can refactor the code into a more generic solution, which will be useful since this use-case arises frequently in scraping.
+I'll show how [Selenium](https://selenium-python.readthedocs.org/) can be used to wait for the option values to load.
+I'll wrap up the post by refactoring the code into a more generic solution, which is useful since this use-case arises frequently in scraping.

 ## Background